KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/about.md

 He got his Ph.D. degree from the Software Engineering Institute at [East China Normal University (ECNU)](https://www.ecnu.edu.cn/), under the supervision of [Prof. Yixiang Chen](https://faculty.ecnu.edu.cn/_s43/cyx/main.psp).
 Before that, he received a B.S. degree in Software Engineering from ECNU in 2020.

-His research focuses on Software Quality Analysis and Assurance, particularly in exploring program analysis and applying large language models (LLMs) to enhance software security.
+His research focuses on Software Quality Analysis and Assurance, in particular combining program analysis with neuro-symbolic reasoning and AI agents to advance vulnerability detection and exploitation.

-💬 kaixuan.li AT ntu.edu.sg
+💬 <span class="email-link" data-u1="kaixuan" data-u2="li" data-h="ntu" data-t1="edu" data-t2="sg" role="button" tabindex="0" aria-label="Send email"></span>

 # 🔥 News

+* <span style="color:#FC4E2A">**2026.05:**</span> I was invited to serve on the Program Committee of FSE 2027 (Research Track).
+Welcome to submit your papers.
 * <span style="color:#FC4E2A">**2026.04:**</span> Our work about evidence-based C/C++ binary third-party library detection was accepted at ISSTA 2026.
-* <span style="color:#FC4E2A">**2026.02:**</span> I was selected as an ICSE 2027 PC member within the research track.
+* <span style="color:#FC4E2A">**2026.02:**</span> I was to serve on the Program Committee of ICSE 2027 (Research Track).
 Welcome to submit your papers.
 * <span style="color:#FC4E2A">**2026.01:**</span> I was awarded the "Young Outstanding Paper Award" by the Shanghai Association of Artificial Intelligence (SAAI).
 * <span style="color:#FC4E2A">**2025.12:**</span> Two papers for Neuro-Symbolic vulnerability detection were accepted to FSE 2026 and TSE, respectively.